FAQs

 Yes, you are safe in a private game reserve.
 Upon your arrival you’ll receive a full security briefing so you fully understand the safety protocols.
 Safari lodge personnel take your safety extremely seriously.

-Should I worry about malaria?
+Must I worry about malaria?

 Some safari areas are designated malaria-free, and the seasons affect mosquito activity.
 Kruger is not designated malaria-free.
 Malaria prophylaxis is recommended in a malaria area.
 Your doctor or travel clinic can advise best and latest products.
 Using sprays and creams also helps to prevent mosquito bites so it’s advised.
 In general, lodges provide window screens and sleeping nets.
 They also spray infrastructure regularly.